Adam1000-code/Synapse-Engine/README.md

 Next, download the latest release of the engine's source code from the releases tab.
 Once you have the source code zip, unzip it using what ever you would normally use.
 Next, open your prefered text editor/IDE, open the source code folder and open up the main.cpp file.
+Now You're ready to start your game!

+## Using The Engine